centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 This script will perform the following actions:

-* checking that MariaDB is stopped on the secondary node
+* Checking that MariaDB is stopped on the secondary node.
-* stopping MariaDB on the primary node
+* Stopping MariaDB on the primary node.
-* mounting an LVM snapshot on the same volume group that holds `/var/lib/mysql` (or whatever mount point holds the MariaDB data files)
+* Mounting an LVM snapshot on the same volume group that holds `/var/lib/mysql` (or whatever mount point holds the MariaDB data files).
-* starting MariaDB again on the primary node
+* Starting MariaDB again on the primary node.
-* recording the current position in the binary log
+* Recording the current position in the binary log.
-* disabling the `read_only` mode on the primary node (this node will now be able to write to its database)
+* Disabling the `read_only` mode on the primary node (this node will now be able to write to its database).
-* synchronizing/overwriting all the data files (except for the `mysql` system database)
+* Synchronizing/overwriting all the data files (except for the `mysql` system database).
-* unmounting the LVM snapshot
+* Unmounting the LVM snapshot.
-* creating the replication thread that will keep both databases synchronized
+* Creating the replication thread that will keep both databases synchronized.

 This script's output is very verbose and you can't expect to understand everything, so to make sure it went well, focus on the last lines of its output, checking that it looks like this: